 The framework, available as an open-source Python package, is demonstrated on several common survival analysis datasets, highlighting the sensitivity of predictive performance to data preprocessing steps and boasting improved predictive performance compared to standard approaches.

-The article is organized as follows.
+The article is organised as follows.
 Section~\ref{sec-background} provides an overview of data preprocessing, survival analysis, AutoML tools and \(Q\)-learning.
 Section~\ref{sec-methods} describes the architecture of \texttt{CleanSurvival} and its features.
-Section~\ref{sec-experiments} presents the results of experimental evaluation of the framework on real-world datasets and Section~\ref{sec-discussion} discusses CleanSurvival in comparison to other upcoming tools in this field.
+Section~\ref{sec-experiments} presents the results of experimental evaluation of the framework on real-world datasets and Section~\ref{sec-discussion} discusses CleanSurvival in comparison to other upcoming tools in this field while Section~\ref{sec-limitations} highlights some limitations.
 Finally, Section~\ref{sec-conclusion} discusses the results and outlines future directions for research.